Subaru-PFS/doc/services/account.rst

 accounts and services depend on your role in the PFS project as explained in `Technical team member`_ and `Science team member`_.
 Follow the instructions and request appropriate account(s).

+Notes and tips:

-If you already have some of the accounts and plan to request others, please read `Notes and tips for the registration process`_.
+* If you already have some of the accounts and plan to request others, please read `Notes and tips for the registration process`_.
+* If you lost your account information, refer
+  `Lost account or change password`_.
-Note that the contents in the services for PFS software development are open to the public (apart from a part of them in the private repositories), so they are readable without any account.
+* The contents in the services for PFS software development are open to the public (apart from a part of them in the private repositories), so they are readable without any account.

 Technical team member
 ------